patx/micropie/README.md

 - 🖥️ **WSGI support:** Deploy with WSGI servers like gunicorn making web development easy as... pie!

 ## **Installing MicroPie**
-To install MicroPie with Jinja2 support, run the following command:
+To install MicroPie run the following command:
 ```bash
 pip install micropie
 ```
 This will install MicroPie along with `jinja2` as a dependency, enabling the built-in `render_template` method.
-Using Jinja2 is highly recommended for robust template rendering.
+This is the recommended way to install this framework.

 ### **Minimal Installation (Without Jinja2)**
 If you prefer an ultra-minimalistic setup, you can run MicroPie without installing Jinja.
 Simply download the standalone script: